Cenrax/Readings/README.md

 ## Papers

-1. Reliable evaluation of adversarial robustness with an ensemble of diverse parameter-free attacks
+1. Reliable evaluation of adversarial robustness with an ensemble of diverse parameter-free attacks.

 ## Books